Your cart is currently empty!

 You can also look out for their eggs on the leaves of your susceptible crops.
 Appearing in groups, these eggs are a reddish brown color that hatch within two weeks to cause even more damage.

-What are the signs of a squash bug infestation?
+Signs of a squash bug infestation

 Even if there are no visible squash bugs on your plants, you should be able to identify them by the damage they cause.